-The disease process begins with the exposure to risk factors in a susceptible host (1).
+The disease process begins with the exposure to risk factors in a susceptible host in our case exposure to oncogenic HPV types (1).

 After this, the disease process is triggered and pathological changes start, normally without the individual being aware of them (asymptomatic).
-This is known as the subclinical stage of disease and it is also known as incubation period for infectious diseases, and the latency period for chronic diseases.
-This period can be very short or very long, taking in some cases decades to occur, especially when talking about cancer.
-Although disease is not apparent, pathological changes can be detected with different methods (laboratory, radiographic),
+This is known as the subclinical stage of disease or the latency period.
+This period in cervical cancer can take decades.
+Although disease is not apparent, pathological changes can be detected with different methods (cytology, testing of the risk factor HPV),

 setting the importance of screening, since intervention at this stage is likely to be more effective.
 After this period, the diseases start to be symptomatic and it is when individuals look for medical assistance.
-The presentation and course of human disease tends to vary a lot in different individuals and contexts, even for the same disease.
-In some, the disease process may never progress to clinically apparent illness.
+The presentation and course of cancer will vary in different individuals and contexts, even for the same disease.
+In some, the disease process may never progress to cancer.
 In others, the process may result in severe or fatal illness.
 This is called the spectrum of disease.
 Ultimately, the disease process ends either in recovery, disability or death.

-[Example] For cancer, the exposure may be a factor that initiates the process, such as asbestos fibres or components in tobacco smoke (for lung cancer), exposure to HPV (for cervical cancer), among others.
+[Example] For cancer, the exposure may be a factor that initiates the process, such as asbestos fibres or components in tobacco smoke (for lung cancer) and exposure to HPV (for cervical cancer) among others.
 After those exposures, changes in the host start and they are imperceptible for such long periods of time.
-In this moment is when screening is possible to early detect disease, before symptoms start.
+In this moment is when screening is possible to early detect the disease before symptoms start.